Sites across state offer screenings for covid-19

 People who think they may have the disease should first call their health care providers, Arkansas health officials say.

-Symptoms of covid-19 include fever, cough and shortness of breath.
+Symptoms include fever, cough and shortness of breath.
 A health care provider will decide if a test is appropriate based on the symptoms and possible exposure to the coronavirus.

 TESTING SITES